 In the early 1970’s, local artists of note decided to have an Art Show open to the public, and were offered the upper floor of the Lodge at Fort Robinson for the inaugural event.
 Although the show enjoyed good attendance, the room was uncomfortably warm and space was limited.

-Retired General Robinson met with Park Superintendent Vance Nelson after viewing both the Park and the Show and suggested that the horses should be remembered in a more public way.
+Retired General Robinson met with Park Superintendent Vance Nelson after viewing both the Park and the Show, and suggested that military horses should be honored and remembered in a more public way.
 He suggested that the Vet Hospital could serve as an Art Gallery for a few days each year.

-It took some time to clean up the building and for a time only the East end was used for the Art Show.
-In time the Show grew and the entire building which is under the umbrella of the Nebraska Museum Board was and is
+It took some time to clean up the building, and for a time only the east part of the hospital was used for the Art Show.
+As the Show grew, the rest of the building was also cleaned up to accommodate expansion.